Gangs in Australia

 The history of gangs in Australia goes back to the colonial era.
 Criminal gangs flourished in The Rocks district of Sydney in its early history in the 19th century.
 The Rocks Push was a notorious larrikin gang which dominated the area from the 1800s to the end of the 1900s.
 The gang was engaged in running warfare with other larrikin gangs of the time such as the Straw Hat Push, the Glebe Push, the Argyle Cut Push, the Forty Thieves from Surry Hills, and the Gibb Street Mob.

-In the 20th century Italian crime gangs were active in Melbourne and Sydney, and youth gangs like the Sharpies in the 1960s have been large enough to cause disturbances, though lacking criminal organisation.
+In the 20th century Italian crime gangs were active in Melbourne and Sydney, and youth gangs like Rockers and the Sharpies in the 1960s and 1970s have been large enough to cause disturbances, though lacking criminal organisation.

 So-called "outlaw" bikie gangs have had a very visible presence in many places throughout Australia since the 1950s, and several laws have been specifically prompted by their actions.

-Gang types
+List of main gang types

 Outlaw motorcycle gangs

 According to the Australian Crime Commission, Australia is home to 35 outlaw motorcycle gangs, with a combined membership of around 3,500 "patched" bikies.
 Outlaw motorcycle gangs present in Australia include international outlaw clubs, like the Bandidos, the Hells Angels and the Gypsy Jokers, as well as homegrown groups, such as the Comancheros, the Finks and the Rebels.
 The Bandidos, the Comancheros, the Hells Angels, the Finks, the Mongols, and the Rebels are considered the "big six" bikie gangs in Australia.

 The outlaw bikie scene in Australia is unique in the sense that it avoided to a certain extent the consolidation that occurred elsewhere.
 In the United States, the four major biker gangs are the Hells Angels, the Outlaws, the Bandidos and Pagans.
 Elsewhere, the major biker gangs are the local branches of American gangs.
 The Hells Angels dominate Canada while Europe is divided primarily between the Hells Angels and the Bandidos.
 The Canadian journalists William Marsden and Julian Sher wrote: "Unlike in Europe or North America, neither the Hells Angels nor the Bandidos succeeded in entirely vanquishing the fiercely independent Australian bikie gangs".
 In 2006, Sher and Marsden wrote: "The Hells Angels remain the most powerful bikie gang in the country, even though they have fewer members than other gangs such as the Rebels or the Gyspy Jokers.".
 The Australian Hells Angels benefit from their connections with Hells Angels chapters in the United States, the United Kingdom and Canada.
 The Port of Vancouver is controlled by the Canadian Hells Angels, who use the port as a conduit for drug smuggling both into and out of Canada.
 The port of Vancouver is used to smuggle cocaine, methamphetamine, and heroin into Canada while also being used to smuggle cocaine and methamphetamine into Australia, New Zealand, and Southeast Asia where the price of drugs is much higher than in North America.